How to Ask Your Boss for a Promotion

 We’ve already established a couple of situations where you may feel it’s time for a promotion.
 However, it’s a good idea to also take a look at the current state of your company before asking for a promotion.

-For example, if your company is going through a crisis and had to lay off employees, it may not be the smartest idea to ask for a promotion.
+If your company is going through a crisis and has to lay off employees, it may not be the ideal time to ask for a promotion.

 Conversely, if your company’s profits have been on an upward trajectory for the last year, you can safely assume that a promotion is within budget.